How to Lose Weight After 40 - Tips for Women and Men

 - Flexibility – include stretching in your routine to maintain supple joints and avoid age-related injuries.

-By combining these three types of workout into your exercise regime, you’ll burn fat and increase muscle creating a more toned physique.
+By combining these three types of workouts into your exercise regime, you’ll burn fat and increase muscle creating a more toned physique.

 Life can also get more stressful after 40.
 People may have children, mortgages, or be in more demanding work roles than they were in their 20s.
 This can increase levels of the stress hormone, cortisol, which has been shown to contribute to weight gain.
 It can also cause people to eat more as a way of dealing with the stress which further adds to calorie consumption.